lspdv/t9tecka/README.md

 ### `yarn start-server`

 Runs the express server to reach endpoint for /t9tka.<br>
-Frontend part will fetch data from http://localhost:5000/api/t9tka
+Frontend part will fetch data from /t9tka endpoint

 ### `yarn start`